bosley/sxs/pkg/runtime/THEORY.md

 Working with these made me think about access rights and how we could leverage this behavior for building a multi-tenant system.
 I ended on locking user access to a specified and hidden "user prefix" (a uuid.)
 For each user command of set/get i would add or remove this prefix behind the scenes.
 It added some access overhead but it also offered complete user isolation in the shared space.

-My implementation in insi handles "memory" and "disk" operations like this.
+My implementation in insula handles "memory" and "disk" operations like this.
 Naturally this made me think about the heap and stack (despite not really being the same at all.)
-The though occurred to me "what if the stack was really just a spot on disk."
+The thought occurred to me "what if the stack was really just a spot on disk."
 Why?
 I don't know.
-As I considered what it could be useful for i thought about reenterant functions and otherwise returning to a task that was paused.
+As I considered what it could be useful for I thought about reentrant functions and otherwise returning to a task that was paused.

 So lets take a look at what isolated "stack" sections might look like if the data that backed variable storage was really in the k/v database: